Dominant Planet in the Birth Chart #

 Moon Dominant #

 Moon dominance places emotional responsiveness at the center of the personality.
-If the Moon is the strongest planet, engagement with the world happens primarily through feeling, instinct, and attunement to the emotional atmosphere.
-The inner life is rich and constantly shifting, and the sense of security depends heavily on the quality of emotional connections and the sense of belonging.
+Engagement with the world happens primarily through feeling, instinct, and attunement to the emotional atmosphere.
+Recurring themes involve nurturing, belonging, and the fluctuating rhythms of inner life.

 Mercury Dominant #